Ashish Rana, M.D., F.A.C.P.

 Dr. Alan Zweben received his medical degree from State University of New York at Stony Brook and completed his residency in Internal Medicine at Pennsylvania Hospital, Philadelphia.
 Dr. Zweben is certified in Internal Medicine by the American Board of Internal Medicine.

-Dr. Zweben was voted a "Top Doctor" in 2011 in both Philadelphia Magazine and Main Line Today.
+In 2014, Dr. Zweben was voted a "Top Doctor" in both Philadelphia Magazine and Main Line Today.